-Inform patients that Rhophylac® (immune globulin intravenous (human) solution) is made from human plasma (part of the blood) and may contain infectious agents that can cause disease (e.g., viruses and, theoretically, the CJD agent).
-Explain that the risk that Rhophylac® (immune globulin intravenous (human) solution) may transmit an infectious agent has been reduced by screening the plasma donors, by testing the donated plasma for certain virus infections, and by inactivating and/or removing certain viruses during manufacturing (see Warnings and Precautions ).
+- Inform patients that Rhophylac is made from human blood and may contain infectious agents that can cause disease (e.g., viruses and, theoretically, the CJD agent).
+Explain that the risk Rhophylac may transmit an infectious agent has been reduced by screening all plasma donors, by testing the donated plasma for certain viruses, and by inactivating and/or removing certain viruses during manufacturing.
+Advise patients to report any symptoms that concern them and that may be related to viral infections [see WARNINGS AND PRECAUTIONS].

-Inform patients that administration of immunoglobulin may temporarily impair the effectiveness of live virus vaccines (e.g., measles, mumps, rubella, and varicella) and to notify their immunizing physician of recent therapy with Rhophylac® (see Drug Interactions).
+- Inform patients that Rhophylac may interfere with the response to live virus vaccines (e.g., measles, mumps, rubella, and varicella), and instruct them to notify their healthcare professional of this potential interaction when they are receiving vaccinations.

 Suppression of Rh Isoimmunization

-Inform patients receiving the antepartum dose of Rhophylac® (immune globulin intravenous (human) solution) for suppression of Rh isoimmunization that they will need a second dose within 72 hours of birth if the baby's blood type is Rh-positive (see Dosage and Administration for Suppression of Rh Isoimmunization).
+- Inform patients receiving the antepartum dose of Rhophylac for suppression of Rh isoimmunization that they will need a second dose within 72 hours of birth if the baby's blood type is Rh-positive.

-Instruct patients being treated with Rhophylac® (immune globulin intravenous (human) solution) for ITP to immediately report symptoms of intravascular hemolysis, including back pain, shaking chills, fever, discolored urine, decreased urine output, sudden weight gain, edema, and/or shortness of breath (see Warnings and Precautions).
+- Instruct patients being treated with Rhophylac for ITP to immediately report symptoms of intravascular hemolysis, including back pain, shaking chills, fever, discolored urine, decreased urine output, sudden weight gain, edema, and/or shortness of breath [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.